AmirMustafa/CRUD-with-Express-and-MySQL/README.md

 # CRUD-with-Express-and-MySQL

-This project is built with Node JS (with Express JS) and SQL. <br>
+This project is built with Node JS (with Express JS) and SQL.
 CRUD is done with this API- Create, Read, Update and Delete

 ## Installation